hopemyanmarcso/content-ops-starter/content/pages/index.md

           Our initiatives aim to prevent and manage NCDs through community education, early detection programs, and promoting healthy lifestyle choices.

+          **(3)Tuberculosis (TB)**

+          We work to combat TB by offering screening, treatment, and support services, particularly in underserved communities.

+          **(4)Sexually Transmitted Infections (STI)**

+          Our programs focus on STI prevention, education, and treatment to reduce transmission and promote sexual health.

+          **(5)Mental Health**

+          We provide mental health support through counseling services, awareness campaigns, and community-based programs to reduce stigma and improve access to care.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark